guenterfischer/docker-images/README.md

     └── github.key.pub
 ```

-If set-up correctly, the ssh keys can be initialized with `ssh_init` from within the container.
+If set-up correctly, the ssh keys can be initialized with `ssh_init` from within the container. \
-This function is defined in the `bashrc` file.
+*Hint: This function is defined in the `bashrc` file*

 If no keys are provided, the docker build will fail.
 In this case, the related lines 190-194 has to be commented out in the Dockerfile.